Stafford Motor Speedway

-Stafford Motor Speedway is a semi-banked 1/2 mile paved oval located in Stafford Springs, Connecticut.
+Stafford Speedway (formerly known as Stafford Motor Speedway and Stafford Springs Motor Speedway) is a 1/2 mi paved oval located in Stafford Springs, Connecticut.
 Stafford Speedway holds weekly racing every Friday night May through September.
 This track is known as the home of the SK Modifieds and drivers such as Ryan Preece and Ted Christopher.
-The track hosts weekly events throughout the season including 3 NASCAR Whelen Modified Tour events yearly.
-Stafford Motor Speedway is the track that had hosted the second most ever races in the modern era of the NASCAR Whelen Modified Tour with 131 races from 1985 to 2019.
+The track hosts weekly events throughout the season previously including 3 NASCAR Whelen Modified Tour events yearly.
+Stafford Motor Speedway is the track that had hosted the second most ever races in the modern era of the NASCAR Whelen Modified Tour with 135 races from 1985 to 2021.

 The speedway also had hosted 5 NASCAR North Tour events from 1979 until 1985 and 30 NASCAR K&N Pro Series East races, between 1987 and 2016.